Gertrude Lemmens: Background

 In October 1939, at the age of 25, Lemmens traveled from her hometown of Venray in the Netherlands to visit her brother, Father Salesius Lemmens OFM, who was a missionary priest serving what, at that time, were the Sindh and Baluchistan provinces of British India, but today are part of Pakistan.
 She had accompanied her brother for a month on his rounds of social work in under-privileged communities of Karachi.
 She came to be tremendously moved by how poor and needy some people were.
 After her return to her homeland, she felt compelled to live in a way which helped those in such poverty as she had seen.
 She returned to Karachi and joined the only indigenous religious institute of Sisters in the region, the Franciscan Missionaries of Christ the King.

 Career

 She then made a commitment to the dispossessed of the country, touring the slums of Karachi and reaching out with her heart and mind to anybody who needed her help.
 She also taught at Christ the King School in Khudadad Colony in the morning and went out to do social work in the slums of the city in the afternoons.
 She learned Urdu language, the national language of Pakistan, to be able to communicate better with the local people.
-She was particularly concerned with the treatment of the mentally retarded, victims in the vicious pecking order of society.
+She was particularly concerned with the treatment of the intellectually disabled, victims in the vicious pecking order of society.
 Due to the outbreak of World War II by then, communication with her homeland had become difficult, and she was able to return for a visit only in 1957.
 It was an experience which strengthened her commitment to the suffering of the people in Karachi.